amy-1989/the-bakery/TESTING.md

 | Close Button  | Click  | Closes the modal box, no delete takes place | PASS   |   |
 | Delete Button | Click  | Chosen Item is deleted                      | PASS   |   |

+## Bugs

+- There is an unresolved bug where product images do not render to the ahopping bag page and the placeholder image renders instead.